 5. The Sun has scar - dark spots - which is now acknowledged as Sunspot.

 6. He noticed that the position of sunspots varies with time.
-After few observations, he concluded that the sun spins on its axis, about once per month.
+After a few observations, he concluded that the sun spins on its axis, about once per month.

-7. Galileo was also the first person to discover moons of another planet.
+7. Galileo was also the first person to discover the moons of another planet.
 The four largest moons of Jupiter were seen by a person for the first time.
 These four moons are often called Galilean Moons.

-8. The discovery of moons of Jupiter was in opposition to the Geocentric Model - which says that the Earth is the center and all the other bodies revolve around it.
-Clearly, This was not the case for newly discovered moons (at that time) of Jupiter.
+8. The discovery of the moons of Jupiter was in opposition to the Geocentric Model - which says that the Earth is the center and all the other bodies revolve around it.
+Clearly, This was not the case for the newly discovered moons (at that time) of Jupiter.